pykello/arunos/README.md

 ------------

 The coding style used in this project is based on [Linux kernel coding style] (https://www.kernel.org/doc/Documentation/CodingStyle).
-Here is some guidelines:
+Here are some guidelines:

  * Use tabs for indentation,
- * Each tab is 8 character width,
+ * Each tab is 8 characters wide,
  * Each line should be limited to 80 characters,
  * Use underscore delimited names for functions and variables,
  * Use camel case names for structs and enums,
  * Don't typedef structs and enums,
  * Open the braces in the same line, except for functions,
- * If the condition is multiple lines, open the brace in a separate line,
+ * If a condition is multiple lines, open the braces in a separate line,
  * Don't use braces for single line blocks,
  * Don't indent "case" statements in a switch/case statement,
  * Separate functions by a single empty line,